Bread & Pizza Dough Recipes

 Left overs freeze extremely well.
 If you are not going to consume all you make within 3 days, I recommend you portion and freeze in ziplock bags.
 Making a whole batch and freezing the portion that will not be consumed that day are best packaged up as soon as they are completely cooled.

 Pancakes and Waffles are great with Vanilla (1 tsp) or other flavor extracts and/or spices added to them.
+The recipe on the bag makes a thick batter that makes hearty pancakes and waffles.
+If you want a thinner batter, I recommend using 2 extra eggs and an additional 1/4 cup water.

 A cup and a half of add ins (berries, etc) can be mixed in.
 Use other liquids in place of water for flavor as well.